martinpfannemueller/REACT/Configuration_File_Options.md

 * **networkInterface** (String): IP-Address of the network interface that should be used in case of multiple network cards.
 The default behavior is to use the first available network card.
 * **printSendingTime** (Boolean String): Only used for evaluation.
 This lets the component print a timestamp when it sends away its result.

-The filename of the config file of a Sensor component must be like this `manta.Sensor-<YOUR_NAME>.cfg`
+The filename of the config file of a Sensor component must be like this `react.Sensor-<YOUR_NAME>.cfg`